hhoeflin/mkreports/docs/final/docs/code_blocks.md

     ```

-The code as a collapsed admonition before the output.
+The code as a collapsed admonition before the output.fib(4) = 3

-fib(4) = 3

 ---